oswaldochan/5_MassiveData/cap1&2/resumen.md

 ## Chapter 2
 ### What does it mean that "data is raw"
+In a few words, it means that you can deduct more information from it.
+Somehow it means the data is *less processed*, and thu

 ### What does it mean that "data is immutable"